TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 - /voice-chat-tts
   - Just like /voice-chat, but uses speech to text, sent to an LLM, then the voice response is generated using text to speech in realtime
   - Can send structured outputs (like code blocks and long lists) to the same Discord text channel when the model determines written formatting is better than spoken output
+- /voice-fact-check
+  - Joins a voice channel, continuously transcribes conversation, and waits for users to ask for fact-checks in natural speech (for example: "can you fact check that?")
+  - On trigger, analyzes the most recent discussion window, speaks a short clarification result, and always posts a detailed assessment with source links in the text channel
 - /ad-lib-story
   - Generates a Madlibs-style story (optionally guided by your prompt) and sends a modal form for you to fill in placeholders before returning the final story